-Today is the 200th anniversary of Jamyang Khyentse Wangpo, which is being celebrated by his third incarnation, Dzongsar Khyentse Rinpoche and the Khyentse Foundation with a new e-book, a new project to translate all of Jamyang Khyentse Wangpo’s works (which I have been asked to contribute as an established translator), and an online recitation of the famous text Chanting the Names of Mañjuśrī (Mañjuśrī-Nāma-Saṃgīti: ‘jam dpal mtshan brjod).
+Today is the 200th anniversary of Jamyang Khyentse Wangpo, which is being celebrated by his third incarnation, Dzongsar Khyentse Rinpoche and the Khyentse Foundation with a new e-book and an online recitation of the famous text Chanting the Names of Mañjuśrī (Mañjuśrī-Nāma-Saṃgīti: ‘jam dpal mtshan brjod).

 For this anniversary, I also offer the first translation of a short text Gushing Flood of Melodious Laughing Praise: Explanation of the Root Mantra of Lion of Speech, Manjushri, by Jamyang Khyentse Wangpo.
 There are various forms of Mañjuśrī and this is one of them.
 The title I have translated as ‘Gushing Flood’ uses the Tibetan mtsho byung, which literally means ‘spring/source/emergence of water/ocean’.
 This could also be referring to Saraswati, the consort of Manjusrhi whose name in Sanskrit is said to be a fusion word of saras (सरस्) meaning “pooling water”, but also sometimes translated as “speech”; and vati (वती) meaning “she who possesses”.
 Originally associated with the river or rivers known as Saraswati, this combination, therefore, means “she who has ponds, lakes, and pooling water” or occasionally “she who possesses speech”.
 The translated text can be downloaded here for free here.